apiato/apiato/README.md

 Feel free to dive in!
 Fix open [Issues](https://github.com/apiato/apiato/issues/) and submit new [features](https://github.com/apiato/apiato/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc).
 <br>
-Make sure you check our [contribution guide](http://docs.apiato.io/miscellaneous/contribution/) before getting started.
+Make sure you check our [contribution guide](http://docs.apiato.io/docs/general/contribution-guide/) before getting started.
 <br>
 Apiato follows the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct) Code of Conduct.

 ## Awesome People

-Apiato is an MIT-licensed open source project with its ongoing development made possible entirely by the support of all the smart and generous code and financial contributors. 💜
+Apiato is an MIT-licensed open source project with its ongoing development made possible entirely by the support of all these smart and generous people, from code contributors to financial contributors. 💜

 ### Project Maintainers